schwallergroup/CycPepPerm/README.md

 ## 🔥 Usage

 > For some more examples on how to process data, train and evaluate the alogrithms, please consult the folder `notebooks/`.
+This folder also contains a notebook to perform polynomial fits as described in the paper.

 ### Training